 This article may contain compensated links.
 See our full disclosure here

-In previous episodes both Katy and Josie revealed their favorite places to visit in Italy.
+Both Katy and Josie have revealed their favorite places to visit in Italy in previous episodes.
 Now it’s time to tell you about the experiences to try when you plan your trip.
 We’re focusing on those things to do that have a particularly Italian flavor or that you can only do in bella Italia.
 Once again, this was a particularly difficult task as you’re likely to have many incredible, (even life changing!) experiences in Italy.

 Memories of Italian trips past are always grounded in the places that we visit but we also like to recall those experiences and activities that are the things we love to do in Italy.
 As with most things in life, these choices are intensely personal.
 So just as some people love their gelato creamy, and others prefer fruit flavors; hiking up a mountain, and dangling your feet over ravines may be your idea of fun.
 But it isn’t necessarily mine.

 In this episode Katy talks about her favorite activities to do in Italy and why they are so special to her.
 Some of them can be repeated and compared from region to region and city to city; but others are once off and even once in a life time thrills.
 But one thing is for sure, build some of these into your trip and you’re bound to have memories for years to come.click here to subscribe to podcast updates

 - Ride a gondola in Venice – no need to book.
 It’s €80 for a half hour day time trip.
 Will you choose the Grand Canal or romantic side canals?
 Go to our Venice city guide and highlights podcast for more information

 - Hang out at a beach club – sun lounger, beach umbrella, morning cappuccino, afternoon wine – there’s nothing more fun in the Italian summer sun than a day at a beach club